jiraiya78/NXStation/README.md

 ### RetroArch as backend

 Launch a game from NXStation and RetroArch opens with the right core and ROM.
 Selected systems can also use standalone cores (for example Tico Dolphin / Azahar).
 When you close the game, NXStation restores your last browse position so you stay in the flow of picking what to play next.

+### Cloud save for RetroArch

+Optional **Google Drive** backup and restore for RetroArch save files and save states — manual backup from Settings, optional auto-backup when you return from a game, and merge-restore from earlier Drive archives with a local pre-restore safety ZIP on SD.

 ### Deeply themeable